Leicester City - Man City: How to watch, stream, start time, odds, prediction

 Prediction

-James Maddison is back for Leicester City and red-hot Kelechi Iheanacho is returning from Africa hoping to keep up his scoring run, which stands at five goals in his last three Premier League matches.
+Will James Maddison come off the bench for Leicester City to make a difference alongside red-hot Kelechi Iheanacho, who has a new deal and is returning from Africa hoping to keep up his scoring run, which stands at five goals in his last three Premier League matches.

 Man City also had a legion of international stars who will have traveled plenty over the break, so this could be a disjointed affair where mistakes make the difference.
 Might Man City drop a point or three again?
 We imagine Pep Guardiola will have his men well-drilled and quite familiar with the 5-2 loss to the Foxes earlier this season.
 Leicester City 1-2 Man City.